astropy/photutils/docs/grouping.rst

 In Point Spread Function (PSF) photometry, a grouping algorithm is used to separate stars into optimum groups.
-The stars in each group are defined as those close enough together such that they need to be fit simultaneously, i.e. their profiles overlap.
+The stars in each group are defined as those close enough together such that they need to be fit simultaneously, i.e., their profiles overlap.

 Photoutils currently provides two classes to group stars: